 Image 25 – The same location as Image 23, after a year of planting, Olhos d'água Farm, owned by Ernst Götsch, Piraí do Norte, BA

-Perhaps this is one of the Principles which is more difficult to explain, because when we talk about planting in high density, we can understand when maize is planted in monoculture, up to 90,000 plants per ha, or when we plant soybeans or wheat, we plant thousands of plants per hectare, we are at the limit, in the case of maize or other grains, the increase in plant density takes into consideration factors such as fertility of the soil, availability of water etc, if we increase above that limit the plants may still grow, but we will have smaller fruiting, and consequently a lower yield per hectare.
+Perhaps this is one of the principles which is more difficult to explain, because when we talk about planting in high density, we can understand when maize is planted in monoculture, up to 90,000 plants per ha, or when we plant soybeans or wheat, we plant thousands of plants per hectare, we are at the limit, in the case of maize or other grains, the increase in plant density takes into consideration factors such as fertility of the soil, availability of water etc, if we increase above that limit the plants may still grow, but we will have smaller fruiting, and consequently a lower yield per hectare.
 But when we think of a system that can be 40 to 80 species of plants per ha, the parameters of traditional agronomic science do not help us very much, we need other criteria.
 Ernst created criteria for assessing the sustainability of a syntropic plantation (See Appendix II).

 If we want to have a plantation of cocoa in the spacing of 5x5m, we have to plant 100 seedlings of cocoa in this space, if we want to have jack fruit every 10x10m, we have to plant 100 jack fruits in this space, for some species we have to plant 10 times more for other 100 times more, or 200 times more.
 Why?

-When we start, for example, in a rundown soil, mistreated by generations, we have to plant species that can grow in that soil, as well close together, see the illustration below.
+When we start, for example, in a rundown soil, mistreated by generations, we have to plant species that can grow in that soil, very close together, see the illustration below.

 We are carrying out syntropic plantations on a farm which is over 100 years old, located in Chapada dos Veadeiros, interior of the state of Goiás, Brazil.
 In many areas of this land the soil is exposed, no plant can occupy the place as, for almost a hundred years, an excessive exploitation by cattle has exhausted the soil, we are using the minimum of inputs and species that can occupy the place, like, for example, prickly pear cactus , Mexican sunflower, wolf apple, vernonia.
 We plant prickly pear cactus every 20 cm in weaker places.
-Whoever has seen an adult prickly pear cactus on farmed land knows that the plant occupies a circle with its leaves of a diameter of up to 3m.
+Whoever has seen an adult prickly pear cactus on farmed land knows that the plant with its leaves occupies a circle of a diameter of up to 3m.
 We plant every 20cm, so that we can prune its leaves with the growth of the prickly pear cactus, covering the entire ground as we go along, as the plants grow, this area becomes small, so we thin the prickly pear cactus.
 This thinning is essential, because it is this which feeds the soil and turns to mulch, which becomes humus, we can repeat this process by planting trees at a high density, as they grow and tensions begin to arise, we can select the best plants and prune the others, building the fertility as the system progresses.